awslabs/sagemaker-debugger/documentation/README.md

 Sagemaker Debugger is an AWS service to automatically debug your machine learning training process.
 It helps you develop better, faster, cheaper models by catching common errors quickly.

+- Zero-code-change experience on SageMaker and AWS Deep Learning containers.
+- Automated anomaly detection and state assertions.
+- Realtime training job monitoring and visibility into any tensor value.
+- Distributed training and TensorBoard support.

 ## Install
 ```bash
 pip install smdebug